yiivon/leekscript/spec/troubleshooting.md

 ## General

 ### Phi nodes
+- The phi node should be *the first instruction of a block*
 - Input blocks must be direct predecessor of the phi's block, but for input values it's more permissive.

 ## Errors